depeupleur/MWS-Alerts-SQS-XML-Lambda-Consumer/README.md

 MWS Alerts Consumer
 ==============================================

-This is a Serveless AWS app that composed of an SQS queue, a Lambda function and an SNS Topic.
+This is a Serveless AWS app composed of an SQS queue, a Lambda function and an SNS Topic.
-The SQS queue is registered with Amazon's MWS api to receive notifications which are then consumed by the Lambda function.
-The function parses the XML file, transforms it to a dictionary object, dumps the object to a JSON format.
+The SQS queue is registered with Amazon's MWS API to receive notifications which are then consumed by the Lambda function.
+The function parses the XML file, transforms it to a dictionary object, dumps the object to a string in JSON format.
 It then publishes the JSON string to an email subscription on the SNS Topic.

 ![Application Architecture](https://raw.githubusercontent.com/depeupleur/MWS-Alerts-SQS-XML-Lambda-Consumer/master/MWSConsumerAppArchitecture.png)